MIDL-Conference/midl-website-2022/pages/registration.md

 A **virtual conference registration** will allow you to join the meeting virtually via the conference streaming platform.
 If you do not plan to travel to Zurich, but only to participate virtually, please register as a ‘virtual participant’.
 (If you happen to be a presenting author, please see the section below.)

-The **early-bird** registration option will end on 14.05.2022, midnight Zurich time.
+The **early-bird** registration option will end on 14 May 2022, midnight Zurich time.

 For **students and junior postdocs** a discount will apply.
 To be eligible a proof is required that needs to be uploaded during the registration process (student ID, copy of a PhD certificate dated 2020 or later).